wmbutler/couchbackup/README.md

 ```
 ## Incremental backups

 This is a newly developed feature and is in extreme alpha stage. if you pass the `--incremental-log` flag with a full path to the incremental log file, this will keep track of the `last_seq` from Cloudant.
-Your backups are still written to the same `--log` file and `--output` file.
-Some important requirements:
+Your backups are still exclusively written to the same `--output` file.
+Some important notes:

 - If you backup multiple databases, each database must have it's own `--incremental-log` file.
 - `--mode shallow` is incompatible since it doesn't use the couchDB `_changes` endpoint.